urbit/urbit.org-reloaded/content/community/grants-and-bounties/the-complete-guide-to-gall-and-landscape.md

 ## Video Materials
 * 5 Lessons of 2-3 hours in length each, taught on a weekly basis to help students through the material who are more interactive learners.

+## Milestones

+### Written Guide
+1 stars
+Full written guide (table of contents in proposal) posted online.

+### Videos Courses & Full Sample Application
+1 stars
+* Videos made for the course
+* Full sample application finished and polished with extensive commenting, integrated into the lessons